CP violations in a predictive $A_4$ symmetry model: Leptogenesis

-Notice from Eq.(\ref{cpasym}) that, in the studied model model a nonvanishing CP asymmetry requires ${\rm Im}[H_{ij}({Y'}_\nu)_{i\alpha}({Y'}_\nu)_{j\alpha}^\ast]\neq 0$ with $Y_\nu'$ defined in (\ref{Ynup}).
-Therefore, to have leptogenesis we need to induce a non vanishing ${H}_{ij} (i\neq j)$ at the leptogenesis scale.
-Indeed, this is possible by the RG (Renormalization Group) effects.
-The RG equation for the Dirac neutrino Yukawa coupling can be written as \cite{RGE}
+Notice from Eq.(\ref{cpasym}) that, in the original model, the CP asymmetry is zero due to the fact that the Hermitian matrix $H$ is proportional to the unit matrix, see Eq. (\ref{Ynup}), and a non-vanishing CP asymmetry requires ${\rm Im}[H_{ij}({Y'}_\nu)_{i\alpha}({Y'}_\nu)_{j\alpha}^\ast]\neq 0$.
+Therefore, to have leptogenesis we need to induce a non-vanishing ${H}_{ij}\ (i\neq j)$ at the leptogenesis scale.
+Indeed, this happens in the model under consideration because of the RG (renormalization group) effects, discussed in detail below.
+The RG equation for the Dirac neutrino Yukawa coupling can be written as \cite{Casas:1999tp,Chankowski:2001mx, Antusch:2002rr,Branco:2005ye,Nguyen:2012zza}